 Black gold: global consumption of coffee has been rising for years – as has the potential impact on the environment, making sustainability in cultivation and transport all the more important.
 Photo: iStock/Floriana; photo homepage: iStock/ranplett

 Whether your day begins in Berlin or Beirut, in Sydney or in Santiago de Chile: the first cup of coffee is like an elixir of life.
 And for many people, the same goes for their second or even third cup.
 Global consumption of coffee has been on the increase for years.
-In 2014 it stood at 150 million 60-kilo sacks, the unit used by the International Coffee Organization (ICO) to measure consumption and production.
-The ICO represents virtually all producers and major import markets around the world.

 This boom has had an impact on the environment.
 Coffee is mainly cultivated in monocultures, which has led to a continual clearing of the rainforests in Brazil, for example.
 Mechanized cultivation takes place in areas of high-density planting: mineral fertilizers help to meet the nutritional requirements of the coffee trees, pesticides keep pests away and prevent plants from growing in between the trees.
 The consequences of this intensive cultivation are impoverished soils, erosion and a loss of biodiversity on the plantations.